GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma.md

 oxIconUrl: http://<hostname>/uma/icons/view_scope.png
 ```

-### List UMA Scopes
+### List of UMA Scopes
-List of UMA scope can be found in Gluu server oxTrust Admin UI under `UMA` > `Scopes` section.
+A list of UMA scopes can be found in Gluu Server oxTrust Admin UI under `UMA` > `Scopes` section.

 ![uma-scopes](../img/uma/uma_scopes.png)

 ### Add UMA Scope
-A new UMA scope can be added by navigating to `UMA` > `Scopes` and then click **Add Scope** button.
+A new UMA scope can be added by navigating to `UMA` > `Scopes` and then click the **Add Scope** button.

 ![uma-scopes](../img/uma/uma_scope_add.png)

-Additionally there is an option to add authorization policy with the new scope.
+Additionally there is an option to add one or more authorization policies to the new scope.

 ## Resource Management

-As stated in the [spec](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-federated-authz-2.0.html), the Authorization server(AS) should exposes an protected API that Resource Server(RS) should use to manage resources intented for protection.
-Gluu server as a RS respect this specification and ship with a protect API that the Resource Server(RS) can use to :
+As stated in the [Federated Authorization spec](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-federated-authz-2.0.html), the AS exposes a protected API that the RS can use to manage resources intended for protection.
+Gluu Server, as an AS, implements this specification and ships with a protected API that the RS can use to:

 1. Create resource
 1. Update resource
 1. Delete ressource
 1. List protected resources

-For more information about the resources protection API check [this link](https://gluu.org/docs/ce/api-guide/uma-api/#uma-2-resource-registration-api).
+For more information about the resources protection API check [the UMA API doc](https://gluu.org/docs/ce/api-guide/uma-api/#uma-2-resource-registration-api).

-By default, Gluu Server is shipped with SCIM resources protected by UMA.
+Out-of-the-box the Gluu Server uses UMA to protect SCIM resources.
 Learn more in the [SCIM protected by UMA documentation](../user-management/scim2#scim-protected-by-UMA).

 ## UMA RPT Authorization Policies
-UMA RPT Authorization policy's are associated with UMA scopes.
+UMA RPT Authorization Policies are associated with UMA scopes.
 An authorization request has a resource_id and scope(s).
 Each scope can point to one or more policies.
 If all policies associated with all scopes return `true`, then access is granted.

 For example, let's say we have the following resource, `GET /photo`.
 In order to access it the Resource Server (RS) requires the `read` scope to be present.
 If we have a policy that always return `true`, then any authorization request to `/photo` that includes the `read` scope will result in access granted.